okcoders/curriculum/Syllabus.md

     - Basic Javascript section
         - Sections: Understanding Boolean Values through Record Collection

-- In-Class: Go over Booleans, Logical Operators(if/else), and Objects and have students do Fizz Buzz and update shopping cart to use objects instead of arrays
+- In-Class: Go over Booleans, Logical Operators(if/else), and Objects and have students do Fizz Buzz

 ### Pre-Work for Day 4